opengl-tutorials/ogl/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 * How to use them in OpenGL
 * What is filtering and mipmapping, and how to use them
 * How to load texture more robustly with GLFW
-* What is the alpha channel
+* What the alpha channel is

 #About UV coordinates

 When texturing a mesh, you need a way to tell to OpenGL which part of the image has to be used for each triangle.
 This is done with UV coordinates.

-Each vertex has, on top of its position, a couple of floats, U and V. These coordinates are used to access the texture, in the following way :
+Each vertex can have, on top of its position, a couple of floats, U and V. These coordinates are used to access the texture, in the following way :

 [<img class="alignnone size-full wp-image-116" title="UVintro" alt="" src="http://www.opengl-tutorial.org/wp-content/uploads/2011/04/UVintro.png" width="662" height="337" />]({{site.baseurl}}/assets/images/tuto-5-textured-cube/UVintro.png)